in

 Leafhoppers undergo direct development from nymph to adult without a pupal stage.
 There are several generations in a year.
 Eggs are usually laid in plant tissue.

-Aster leafhoppers are found throughout North America; beet leafhoppers are found in the western United State and Canada; and potato leafhoppers are found in the eastern United States.
+Aster leafhoppers are found throughout North America; beet leafhoppers are found in the western United States and Canada; and potato leafhoppers are found in the eastern United States.

-Feeding Habits and Damage: Adults and nymphs suck juices from green stems and the undersides of leaves.
-Their toxic saliva distorts and stunts plants and causes tipburn and yellowed curled leaves with white spots on undersides.
+Adults and nymphs suck juices from green stems and the undersides of leaves.
+Their toxic saliva distorts and stunts plants and causes tip burn and yellowed curled leaves with white spots on the undersides.
 Leafhoppers also pierce and suck fruits.
 They leave behind drops of excrement and honeydew and can spread viral diseases.

 • Before planting: Plant early to avoid the first wave of leafhopper activity.
 Use a garlic spray around the garden to repel leafhoppers.

-• At planting time: Place row covers over seedbeds and transplants and seal the edges at the ground with soil; leave covers in place as long as possible to exclude leafhoppers.
+• At planting time: Place row covers over seedbeds and transplants and seals the edges at the ground with soil; leave covers in place as long as possible to exclude leafhoppers.

-• After harvest: Clear the garden of all plants debris in which leafhoppers can shelter.
+• After harvest: Clear the garden of all plant debris where leafhoppers can shelter.
 Remove host weeds such as wild mustard.
 Remove plants that show signs of aster yellow or beet curly top so that these diseases do not overwinter in the garden.

 Written by Stephen Albert